-He has also served as a principal investigator of several other major multi-institutional research and interdisciplinary initiatives in addition to the Humanities Corridor Project, including the Trans-Disciplinary Media Studio (with SU School of Architecture) and The Perpetual Peace Project, a multi-lateral curatorial initiative partnered with Slought Foundation (Philadelphia), the European Union National Institutes of Culture, the International Peace Institute, and the United Nations University, and University of Utrecht (the Netherlands).
-He is also an elected member of the International Advisory Board of the Consortium of Humanities Centers and Institutes.
+The CNY Humanities Corridor has been widely acknowledged as one of the most unique and successful collaborations of its kind and has served as a model for other regional consortia, such as “Humanities without Walls.”
+Since 2008, Professor Lambert has directed several other major multi-institutional research and interdisciplinary initiatives, including the Society for the Study of Biopolitical Futures (with Cary Wolfe, Rice University), the Trans-Disciplinary Media Studio (with SU School of Architecture) and The Perpetual Peace Project, a multi-lateral curatorial initiative partnered with Slought Foundation (Philadelphia), the European Union National Institutes of Culture, the International Peace Institute, and the United Nations University, Utrecht University Centre for Humanities, and the Treaty of Utrecht Foundation (the Netherlands).
+In 2013, he was elected as a member of the International Advisory Board of the Consortium of Humanities Centers and Institutes.